mbrav/mbrav.github.io/_posts/writing/2015-11-02-spinoza-conway-correspondence.markdown

 In my second Axiom, I state that "What cannot be conceived through another, must be conceived through itself".
 From this I may conclude that even if we may not conceive an attribute in its infinite state, it can be conceived through God.
 God is the substance in which both, the conceivable and the unconceivable infinities can exist subjectively.
 However, I doubt that we could experience these infinite ideas subjectively as opposed to the possibility of experiencing these ideas objectively while employing God’s ability to experience the infinite, which is the only ability through which these ideas exist subjectively.

 In other words, the highest achievement we may make is ”ask” God what infinite substance is like.
 But even then, we will fail to grasp all of these conceptions because we are finite.
-If we where to stay within the context of "substance which generates existence”, we would only consider what is finite and not consider things that are outside of us.
+If we were to stay within the context of "substance which generates existence”, we would only consider what is finite and not consider things that are outside of us.
 I may draw a parallel between this way of being the ignorant way of being.
 This  perhaps remains as my main concern.

 If we where to consider your question as being true, I would like to point out that we would only consider the knowledge that is only within us.
 By A4 ("The knowledge of an effect depends on and involves the knowledge of a cause”), should seek the cause of our existence, which is why I advocate for the infinite substance and not the substance from which existence is generated.